damianhakert/damianhakert.github.io/source/posts/2017-02-01-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 - Read the [documentation on GitLab Pages][pages-docs]
 - Read an [overview on the importance of HTTPS][post-startssl]

+In case you don't know about it yet, we're bringing [GitLab Pages into GitLab Community Edition][pages-ce].

 ## Step-by-Step Quick Guide

 To create this step-by-step guide, I'll use my subdomain `https://cloudflare.marcia.ml` as an alias for the website originally deployed to <https://gitlab-tests.gitlab.io/jekyll>.